usegalaxy-eu/operations/README.md

 	2. Add two `use_backend` statements, going to `<name>special`, one for each of [welcome and basecss](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/32aaa6503b14a1baf0af98cec0616c775ffa6053/group_vars/haproxy.yml#L25).
 	3. Add a ["special"](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/32aaa6503b14a1baf0af98cec0616c775ffa6053/group_vars/haproxy.yml#L45) backend that rewrites the URLs to the CSS and index file.
 E.g. replace metagenomics with another keyword.

-3. Run `make haproxy` at least until `hxr.dns` and `geerlingguy.haproxy` are finished.
+3. [Admin] Run `make haproxy` at least until `hxr.dns` and `geerlingguy.haproxy` are finished.
 Nothing else needs to run.
+4. [Admin] Execute `/usr/sbin/cert-refresh`
-4. Check that your new hostname is set (`nslookup example.usegalaxy.eu`).
+5. Check that your new hostname is set (`nslookup example.usegalaxy.eu`).
 Next test accessing that hostname which should load the galaxy homepage by default.
 It should load galaxy with a correct brand name  and welcome page (if the galaxy playbook has run.)

 ### Customizing Tools